 Most public sector workers are still covered by statute rather than collective agreements but there are annual negotiations on pay that are implemented by statute.
 Negotiations normally being in the autumn with pay increases implemented in January or February the following year.
 Last year’s bargaining was finalised in November and an increase of 2.25% (3.05% for lowest paid) paid from 1 January 2020.

 There is a substantial private health and social care sector with a collective agreement covering around 125,000 workers.
 Negotiations were already underway when COVID-19 struck and were resolved earlier than anticipated.
-The unions were pushing strongly for cuts in working time and have achieved a 37-hour week from 2021 but 35 hours remains the target.
-There was a pay rise of 2.7% this year and inflation plus 0.6% from early 2021.
+The unions were pushing strongly for cuts in working time and have achieved a 37-hour week from 2022 but 35 hours remains the target.
+There was a pay rise of 2.7% in 2020 and 2.08% in January 2021 based on inflation plus 0.6%.

 There are multi-layered negotiations across the different levels of government – local, regional and federal.
 The most recent developments have been in the health sector with a deal at federal level that also covers the private sector.
 Out of an extra €1 billion in funding from the federal government, €500 million will go towards the implementation of a new pay system and harmonisation of pay in the private and public sectors.
 Unions estimate this will mean pay increases of 5%-6%. €400 million will cover additional staff to ensure a better staff/patient ratio and 10% of this amount will contribute to improved training. €100 million is allocated to improving working conditions, including in particular more permanent contracts and more hours for part-time workers.
 There will also be new rights to take three consecutive weeks of annual leave, a right to training in general but also for workers' reps and other measures covering pensions and action to reduce burnout.

 There are two main public sector agreements – one covering the state sector and the other covering local and regional government which includes healthcare.
-The latest state sector agreement was negotiated earlier this year and runs from 1 April to 28 February 2022.
-The 3.07% pay increase is in line with the going rate in industry.
-The much larger local and regional government agreement was finally agreed on 28 May.
-It covers the 23-month period 1.4.2020 −28.2.2022 and includes a first pay rise of 1.22% (or at least 26 Euro) on 1 August this year.
+The latest state sector agreement runs from 1 April 2020 to 28 February 2022.
+The 3.07% pay increase was in line with the going rate in industry.
+The much larger local and regional government agreement covers the 23-month period 1.4.2020-28.2.2022 and included a first pay rise of 1.22% (or at least 26 Euro) on 1 August 2020.
 Another pay rise of 1% will follow on 1 April 2021.
 There is also a sum of 0.8 per cent to be agreed at local level, valid from 1 April 2021.
 A key element in finalising the agreement was confirmation that healthcare workers will be covered by a separate agreement from September 2021.

-The government initiated negotiations with public sector unions earlier this year with a view to not implementing a 4% pay increase this year (part of a total 6% rise, following a 2% increase in January) that was part of an earlier agreement.
+The government initiated negotiations with public sector unions in 2020 with a view to not implementing a 4% pay increase (part of a total 6% rise, following a 2% increase in January) that was part of an earlier agreement.
 It also wanted to block increases in other allowances including the Christmas bonus.
-Following negotiations, the unions were able to secure a postponement of the increase and so the 4% will now be paid in January 2021 and the other allowances remain to be negotiated.
+Following negotiations, the unions were able to secure a postponement of the increase and so the 4% was due in January 2021 and the other allowances remain to be negotiated.

-The FBU firefighters’ union is concerned that employers have not reacted to the pay claim that it submitted in early June while the PCS civil service union has launched a petition on pay, again highlighting the long-term fall in purchasing power as a result of pay freezes and below-inflation increases.
+In 2020 the PCS civil service union launched a petition on pay, highlighting the long-term fall in purchasing power as a result of pay freezes and below-inflation increases.
 Around 900000 of the 4.4 million public sector workers are covered by pay review bodies.
-At the end of July the government confirmed that they would get pay rises of between 2% and 3.1%.
+At the end of July 2020 the government confirmed that they would get pay rises of between 2% and 3.1%.
 These include the armed forces, judiciary and senior civil servants (2%), police and prison staff in England and Wales (2.5%), doctors and dentists (2.8%) and teachers in England (3.1%).